NFL survivor pool picks, knockout pool predictions and strategy guide for Week 6

 SportsLine's advanced computer model just locked in its top Week 6 NFL survivor picks

 For those who have survived the minefield of the NFL's first five weeks, the NFL survivor pool options narrow even further.
 Besides the teams that have already been used, two more teams will have their bye this week with the Texans and Vikings.
-Among the SportsLine models biggest favorites to choose from this week are the Packers (-14.5). who are the biggest favorites of the 2025 NFL season versus Cincinnati, as well as the Eagles (-7.5), Broncos (-7.5) and Rams (-7.5), although many survivor pool players have already used those teams already.
+Among the SportsLine models biggest favorites to choose from this week are the Packers (-14). who are the biggest favorites of the 2025 NFL season versus Cincinnati, as well as the Eagles (-7.5) versus the Giants, Broncos (-7.5) versus the Jets and Rams (-7.5) versus the Ravens, although many survivor pool players have already used those teams already.

 Cardinals vs. Colts (-5.5), Browns vs. Steelers (-5.5), Chargers vs. Dolphins (+4.5) and Titans vs. Raiders (-4.5) are some other games with a line more than four points to consider for NFL survivor picks.
 Before finalizing any Week 6 NFL survivor picks, see which team the red-hot SportsLine Projection Model just went all-in on.